Setting up custom results for quizzes

 Every question type has its own set of conditions.

-Name, Text, Text area, Email, Phone questions: if the field is filled out or not, if the field contains or doesn't contain a particular word.
+You can set one of four conditions: what happens if the field is filled out or not, if the field contains or doesn't contain a particular word.

-Some question types (for example, Checkbox or Image) are multiple choice questions that let users select one or several answer options.
+These are multiple choice questions that let users select one or several answer options.